niplav/site/forecasters.md

 ----------------

 * Where are the big datasets of past judgmental forecasts?
+* What is the rate of positive resolution by range?
 * How difficult is it to manipulate real existing prediction platforms?
 	* Markets
 		* PredictIt